Household Waste Recycling Centre (HWRC) permit scheme terms and conditions

 • change your address

-You will need to pay the £18 administration fee again.
+In these circumstances, you will need to pay the administration fee again.

-If you sell your vehicle, do not pass the permit on to the new owner.
-No full or partial refunds will be issued if you sell your vehicle.
+If you sell your vehicle, do not pass the permit on to the new owner as this could impact your household’s DIY waste allowance.
+No full or partial refunds will be issued if you no longer have the vehicle, including, but not limited to, if you sell it or it becomes unusable.
+See the refund section below for full details.

 Incorrect information

-Your permit will be printed with the information you provide when you apply.
+Your permit will be issued with the information you provide when you apply.

+Please ensure you enter your details carefully when applying for your permit.
 If the information you provide is incorrect, you will need to apply for a new permit.
-You will need to pay the £18 administration fee again.
+You will need to pay the administration fee again.

 Refunds